Submit a review for MANKINDD - Gastro, Liver & Pancreas CentreYour feedback matters!

 - Sweeteners: Fake sweeteners show GI symptoms such as bloating and gas.
 Replacing this with sugar is not at all a good idea since it causes indigestion over a period of time.

 - Legumes and beans: Legumes and beans contain compounds called saponins and lectins respectively.
 They are a major cause of a leaky gut and inflammation.
+If you wish to discuss about any specific problem, you can consult a gastroenterologist.

 Patients suffering from Irritable Bowel Syndrome experience severe abdominal pain, abdominal bloating along with cramping, gas, constipation and a constant urge to go to the toilet again and again.
 IBS is a health disorder where the large intestine or the colon is affected.
 This condition is a chronic one and requires long-term management.
 The symptoms are usually worse after eating and tend to occur in episodes.
 Although the disorder cannot be reversed, several symptoms can be managed or controlled by making lifestyle and dietary modifications.
 Most patients with IBS will experience flare-ups that last for a few days.
 For others, medical treatment is required.